Newspapers in Australia: 20th century

-There were 26 metropolitan dailies in 1924, but this had fallen to just 14 by the 1960s due to closures and amalgamations.
+There were 26 metropolitan dailies in 1924, but this had fallen to 14 by the 1960s due to closures and amalgamations.
 During the same period, the number of separate proprietors had gone from 21 to seven.

 During the 1980s and 1990s colour printing and cold offset printing took place in the production of newspapers.
 Many newspapers became available in electronic form either on CD-ROM or via the World Wide Web.

 21st century

 The disruption of traditional print media by digital media that began late in the 20th century continued into the 21st century.
-In response, newspapers in Australia closed, amalgamated and/or laid off staff – by 2011, the top two newspaper owners accounted for 86% of newspaper sales in Australia.
+In response, newspapers in Australia closed, amalgamated or laid off staff – by 2011, the top two newspaper owners accounted for 86% of newspaper sales in Australia.
 All major newspapers and most minor newspapers in Australia now produce a digital version of their publication.
 Many periodicals produce a digital version only.
 Further major changes to legacy media in Australia seem inevitable.

 The COVID-19 pandemic impacted Australian news media by reducing advertising income.
 Some titles were closed permanently, while others were suspended for a time.
 In response, the Australian government provided financial support for regional media outlets.

+Newspaper politics

+The Australian, Australian Financial Review, The Courier-Mail, The Daily Telegraph, Herald Sun and The Mercury tend to endorse the Liberal–National Coalition in elections.

+The Age and the Sydney Morning Herald tend to endorse the Australian Labor Party in elections.